workers compensation for prescription drugs

 Prescribing Guidelines in Pennsylvania

 The issue of which drugs should be prescribed for the treatment of a work-related injury is a controversial one.
 Prescribing guidelines often differ from state to state.
-One issue that the insurance industry has complained about the most is the cost of prescription drugs.
+One issue that the insurance industry has complained about the most is the cost of workers’ compensation prescription drugs.
 Currently, if a worker’s claim has been accepted and a doctor prescribes a medication for a work-related injury that is “reasonable, necessary and related,” it’s assumed that the medication will be paid for by the employer’s workers’ comp insurance company.

 As a result, the insurance companies were pushing for a bill that would have created a drug formulary for the Pennsylvania workers’ compensation system.
 A formulary would be a list of drugs that could be used to treat workers’ compensation injuries, banning the use of others.